TheEmpty/Manga2Pdf-Dockerfile/README.md

 ## Kubernetes cluster example

-Note since mokuro uses tqdm, you won't see useful logs while it's scanning.
+Note since mokuro uses tqdm, you may not see useful logs while it's scanning.

 ### Single deployment